• remarkable muscle development and leanness

 Black spots are acceptable, but not brown stains/points.

 Avoid very large head, pink, white or gray nose in sheep (get white and soft hooves) and brown hair.

 Muscular, medium length with rams, goes down to the shoulders.

-blades should be slightly lower than the spine and tilted to the smooth working without excessive movement while walking.
-Texel shoulders should be straight at the top, that is not wider than the chest.
+blades should be slightly lower than the spine and tilted to smooth working without excessive movement while walking.
+Texel shoulders should be straight at the top, which is not wider than the chest.

 It should avoid sharp and soft shoulders.

 Back Wide, long and straight, with well-sprung ribs.
 Widebody continues across the ribs to shoulder.

 Last quarter and loin

 The loin should have strong broad, deep, square with muscle extra time to the hock and rounded the back of the legs.
 The loin should be broad and well-muscled retaining its width to the shoulders.
 But should not be in the shape of the letter V, already in that line does not fall sharply from leg to the tail.
 The area between the last rib and sheep base of the tail should be long and wide as possible with non-fat deep muscles.
 This gives the appearance of bacon/hams in the form of a soccer ball and constitutes a valuable part of the body.
 Avoid the soft areas around the tail this is a sign of obesity, not muscularity.
 The legs and hooves legs at TEKS should be able to carry the muscular body.